streamingfast/substreams/docs/glossary/glossary.md

 # Glossary

 ## Substreams
-[Substreams](https://substreams.streamingfast.io/) is powerful indexing technology, which allows to:
+[Substreams](https://substreams.streamingfast.io/) is a powerful indexing technology, which allows you to:
 1. Extract data from several blockchains (Ethereum, Polygon, BNB, Solana...).
 2. Apply custom transformations to the data.
 3. Send the data to a place of your choice (for example, a Postgres database or a file).